ahmedabdelmoneim22/Explain-Data-Warehouse-Concept/README.md

 # Explain-Data-Warehouse-Concepts
-Explain Data Warehouse All Concepts
+Explain Data Warehouse All Concepts.
+Data Warehouse For Analysis and Reporting.